 Agence France Presse v.
 Morel

-Currently representing the Washington Post and Getty Images and represented CBS (which settled) in litigation arising from wire service's use of photographs of Haitian earthquake posted on Twitpic, a social networking application.
-Wire service licensed the images to Getty Images, who licensed them to CBS, the Washington Post and other news outlets.
-A motion to dismiss resulted in dismissal of Morel’s Lanham Act claims have been dismissed and the parties continue to litigate the remaining (copyright and DMCA) claims.
+Currently representing Getty Images, and represented The Washington Post and CBS (both of whom settled), in litigation arising from wire service Agence France Presse's use of photographs of Haitian earthquake posted on Twitpic, a social networking application.
+AFP licensed the images to Getty Images, who licensed them to CBS, the Washington Post and other news outlets.
+A motion to dismiss resulted in dismissal of Morel’s Lanham Act claims, and summary judgment motions narrowed the scope of available relief on the remaining (copyright and DMCA) claims.
 Following a jury verdict for Morel at trial on those claims, defendants have filed post-verdict motions, overturning the jury’s verdict on one of the DMCA claims and denying Morel’s claim for attorney’s fees in its entirety.
 (S.D.N.Y.
 Ongoing)

 Zhang v.
 China Free Press